Skip to main content

 Multi-Party Computation

-Applying secure Multi-Party Computation (MPC) to secret sharing allows for KeyShares of an SSV to be securely distributed amongst operators securely as well as perform decentralized computation of validator duties without reconstructing the validator key on any single device.
+Applying secure Multi-Party Computation (MPC) to secret sharing allows key shares to be distributed securely among operators and enables decentralized computation of validator duties without reconstructing the validator key on any single device.

 Non-Custodial Staking

-A service that provides streamlined Ethereum validator set-up and management, but does not hold user private validator keys AND withdrawal keys.
-Allowing users to maximize staking returns, mitigate security risks and retain complete control over their assets.
+A service that streamlines Ethereum validator setup and management without holding users’ validator keys or withdrawal keys.
+This allows users to maximize staking returns, reduce security risks, and retain control over their assets.

 Operator